OCA/pos/barcodes_generate/README.rst

 You could comment 'point_of_sale' dependencies if you want to use this module without point of sale installed.

+2. On barcode.rule model, constraint and domain system could be set between 'type' and 'generate_model' fields.

 Bug Tracker
 ===========